-Academic Misconduct -Academic integrity is a legitimate concern for every member of the campus community; all share in upholding the fundamental values of honesty, trust, respect, fairness, responsibility and professionalism.
-By choosing to join the UNLV community, students accept the expectations of the Student Academic Misconduct Policy and are encouraged when faced with choices to always take the ethical path.
-Students enrolling in UNLV assume the obligation to conduct themselves in a manner compatible with UNLVs function as an educational institution.
+Academic Misconduct - Academic integrity is a legitimate concern for every member of the campus community; all share in upholding the fundamental values of honesty, trust, respect, fairness, responsibility and professionalism.
+By choosing to join the UNLV community, students accept the expectations of the Academic Misconduct Policy and are encouraged when faced with choices to always take the ethical path.
+Students enrolling in UNLV assume the obligation to conduct themselves in a manner compatible with UNLV's function as an educational institution.

 An example of academic misconduct is plagiarism.
 Plagiarism is using the words or ideas of another, from the Internet or any source, without proper citation of the sources.
-See the Student Academic Misconduct Policy (approved December 9, 2005) located at: https://www.unlv.edu/ studentconduct/student-conduct.
+See the Student Academic Misconduct Policy (approved December 9, 2005) located at: http://studentconduct. unlv.edu/misconduct/policy.html.